ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

 ### Assessment of Existing Features
 While ASAP Digest has elements of an archive or time machine through features like Digest Rewind, Time Capsule Digest, One-Tap Digest Save, and Mood History, there are gaps:
 - **Fragmentation**: These features are scattered across different pages (Rewind, Time Capsule, Saved Digests, Mood History) and serve distinct purposes (sentiment trends, reflective capsules, manual saving, mood tracking).
-There’s no unified "Digest Time Machine" that combines all past digests with rich contextual data (e.g., mood, sentiment, life moments) in one accessible place.
+There's no unified "Digest Time Machine" that combines all past digests with rich contextual data (e.g., mood, sentiment, life moments) in one accessible place.
 - **Manual Effort**: Features like One-Tap Digest Save and Time Capsule Digest require users to actively save or create capsules, meaning not all digests are automatically archived for easy access.
 - **Limited Context**: The Rewind and Mood History features provide some context (sentiment, mood), but they lack integration with personal user data (e.g., life moments) or the ability to schedule future revisits.
-- **User Experience**: There’s no single, intuitive interface that feels like a true "time machine," allowing users to browse, reflect, and interact with their entire digest history seamlessly.
+- **User Experience**: There's no single, intuitive interface that feels like a true "time machine," allowing users to browse, reflect, and interact with their entire digest history seamlessly.

-Given these observations, let’s consolidate and enhance these capabilities into a unified **Digest Time Machine** feature that provides a comprehensive, user-friendly archive experience.
+Given these observations, let's consolidate and enhance these capabilities into a unified **Digest Time Machine** feature that provides a comprehensive, user-friendly archive experience.

 ---